Skip to content

 wget https://raw.githubusercontent.com/PowerShellMafia/PowerSploit/master/Privesc/PowerUp.ps1

-2. Host the PowerUp.ps1 Script Using Python:
+2. Host the PowerUp.ps1 script using Python:

 python3 -m http.server 8000